cpplibv/libv/LIBV-TODO.md

 --- STACK ------------------------------------------------------------------------------------------

+libv.ui: rework render

+libv.ui: move render iteration into the containers (to allow render state manipulation) libv.ui: overlay component layout stack highlight

 libv.ui: scroll_area only the "scroll pane" area without scroll bar
 	libv.ui: scroll area layout
 	libv.ui: scroll area render
 	libv.ui: scroll area (mouse) control
 	libv.ui: (?) scroll area size should equal or inherit(upward) it's content size
+			issue: If I want a scroll plane size to be content, I have to set the plane, the area and the line
+			idea: scroll area is not a component, but a component adaptor what is a component adaptor?
+How does it fit a component hierarchy, how does it alters the behaviours?

-ui - glsl - component info - client area : 1 uniform block and a single index into it as vertex attribute
+	idea: ui glsl component info: 1 uniform block and a single index into it as vertex attribute component bounds
-		component bounds
 			clip bounds

 	problem: composition of components to create complex components
 		issue: create/attach/foreach/traverse/etc function implementations
 		issue: pollutes component hierarchy
 		issue: nested properties

 	issue: scroll area size of child propagation up

 	ComponentHandler and EventHost should be "separated" to allow inheritance chains with different EventHosts

 	ideas and notes
 		new component memory models allows unlimited templates component decorator
 		component that can be "hidden" in the component hierarchy but still function (aka a quick and dirty implementation of decorator)